-Judge to hear fight over lithium mine on Nevada-Oregon line
+Judge hears fight over lithium mine on Nevada-Oregon line

 RENO, Nev.
-(AP) — Conservationists suing a federal agency over approval of a mine at the largest known U.S. deposit of lithium will go before a judge Wednesday in search of an emergency court order to block excavations they say would disturb sacred tribal burial grounds near the Nevada-Oregon line.
+(AP) — Conservationists suing a federal agency over approval of a mine at the largest known U.S. deposit of lithium urged a judge Wednesday to issue a temporary restraining order blocking excavations they say would disturb sacred tribal burial grounds near the Nevada-Oregon line.

 Overshadowed by conflict at a lithium mine planned north of Las Vegas where the government intends to declare a rare wildflower threatened or endangered, Lithium Nevada Corp.’s proposed Thacker Pass mine is emerging as a potentially bigger battleground in the debate over environmental trade-offs tied to President Joe Biden’s push for renewable energy.